 #2 Should I Avoid Carbonation?

-Finally, the gas released by the drink can make the food forced through the bag enlarge your stoma (new stomach pouch from gastric bypass surgery), which will also allow you to eat more at the same time, which goes against the loss surgery.
+Finally, the gas released by the drink can make the food forced through the bag enlarge your stoma (new stomach pouch from gastric bypass surgery), which will also allow you to eat more at the same time, which goes against the weight loss process.
 Stick with water, tea without caffeine and, coffee (in moderation), and other non-carbonated drinks for better results.

 See guidelines for drinking coffee and caffeine after gastric sleeve surgery

-Myth #3: Not Allowed to Drink From a Straw After Surgery
+#3 Not Allowed to Drink From a Straw After Surgery

-The reason why the use of straws or chewing gum is not allowed is that air can get into your new stomach pouch.
+True: The reason why the use of straws or chewing gum is not allowed is that air can get into your new stomach pouch.
 It does not seem to be harmful until you have extremely painful air bubbles in your bag and have to wait for them to rise or fall.

 DO NOT USE A STRAW AFTER SURGERY.

-Myth #4: Drinking Soda Causes Dumping Syndrome
+#4 Drinking Soda Causes Dumping Syndrome

-Soda should be avoided after any form of gastric weight loss surgery because it can cause several problems.
+True: Soda should be avoided after any form of gastric weight loss surgery because it can cause several problems.
 Soft and carbonated beverages such as soft drinks are best excluded from your bariatric surgery diet because they can cause the dumping syndrome.

 If you have had a gastric bypass, eating or drinking something high in sugar can lead to dumping syndrome.
-This complication is caused by the sugar in the diet that enters the small intestine at an abnormally fast rate, which can lead to symptoms such as weakness, nausea, cold sweats, paleness, heartbeat, and diarrhea.
+This complication is caused by the sugar in the diet that enters the small intestine at an abnormally fast rate, which can lead to symptoms such as weakness, nausea, cold sweats, paleness, heart problems, and diarrhea.

-Myth #5: You Must Eat Small Amounts of Food Only
+#5 You Must Eat Small Amounts of Food Only

-Avoid overeating: before weight loss surgery, many patients would not think twice before taking seconds, thirds … even quarters during a meal.
+True: AVOID OVEREATING!
+Before weight loss surgery, many patients would not think twice before taking seconds, thirds … even quarters during a meal.
 After weight loss surgery, you can only eat a few bites because the pouch makes you feel full with less food.
 In the first few months after your procedure, write down exactly how much you are eating to feel “full”.

-MYTH #6: I Can’t Eat and Drink at the Same Time
+#6 I Can’t Eat and Drink at the Same Time

 To avoid dumping syndrome, choose foods and liquids that are low in fat and sugar, eat and drink slowly, and wait 30 to 45 minutes before or after each meal to drink fluids.
 Take at least 30 minutes to eat and 30 to 60 minutes to drink 1 cup (237 milliliters) of liquid.

 #7 I Have to Eat Protein First for Every Meal

-Concentrate on protein-rich foods.
+False: Concentrate on protein-rich foods.
 Immediately after surgery, eating foods rich in protein can help you heal.
 Foods that are high in protein and fat are a good long-term option after your surgery.
 Try adding lean cuts of beef, chicken, pork, fish, or beans to your diet.
 Low-fat cheese, cottage cheese, and yogurt are also good sources of protein.